stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 The _range_ is the possible number of events of a given type.

-Our initial design will consists of the following components:
+Our initial design will consist of the following components:

 - an _event type_ for each of the above.